 These gross new rich ran like rats to developing nations where they could not only ‘roid up their fortunes on cheap living, but further propagate their lies about health, prospering from selling it in packets.

 It’s a mystery to me, given that raw foodies, in general, are among the most wretched-looking specimens of humanity you can find outside of an actual war or drought zone.
 And they’re typically moody, elitist, prone to violent outburst and extremely, pathologically, ruthlessly greedy.
-I just love hearing Matt Monarch, for example, compared to a surfer.. it makes me almost wet my pants, given that, in real life here in Vilcabamba, where he lives in a luxury gated villa tended by maids and gardeners, (without any neighbours because he recently either evicted or betrayed them all) this battery-hen of a self-appointed guru on spirituality and health, looks like he could barely lift a whole carrot, let alone a surfboard!
+I just love hearing Matt Monarch, the most grotesque of the millionaires who made their loot by exploiting the spirituality with heath food cons, compared, for example, to a surfer.
+It makes me hiccup on my green smoothie, given that, in real life here in Vilcabamba, where he lives in a luxury gated villa tended by maids and gardeners, (without any neighbours because he recently either evicted or betrayed them all) this battery-hen of a self-appointed guru on health, looks like he could barely lift a whole carrot, let alone a surfboard!

 I’d love for an actual surfer to turn up in this town, or a nice, decent ordinary man who has made his own way in the world and knows how to hammer a nail, flip a burger and get on with living life instead of just squeezing every last dram of a dollar out of it.
-The ones who aren’t on the make are hopeless megalomaniacs, in general, who are never seen to be chatting with the locals, or walking or riding in the hills.. so what the hell are they doing here, really?
+The ones who aren’t on the make here, in sad new gringoland, are hopeless megalomaniacs, in general, who are never seen to be chatting with the locals, or walking or riding in the hills… so what the hell are they doing here, really?

-People like Matt Monarch, and the health ranger dude, while yelling and screaming fit to curdle their own livers about the evils of fluoride, or pharmaceuticals, or the food industry, made Fortunes, deliberately, out of selling alternatives they invented out of thin air to the people they had frightened.
+People like Matt Monarch, and the health ranger dude, (Mike Adams) while yelling and screaming fit to curdle their own livers about the evils of fluoride, or pharmaceuticals, or the food industry, made Fortunes, deliberately, and often illegally, out of selling alternatives they invented out of thin air to the people they had frightened.

-Between deaths, marketing adventures and all this bullshit, he rents a mansion in town for $3,000 a month, when the going rate for luxury accommodation is $500 – $800 at most.
+Between deaths, marketing adventures and all this bullshit, he rents a mansion on the rapidly gentrifying slopes of the gorgeous Andean village for $3,000 a month, when the going rate for luxury accommodation is $500 – $800 at most.
 He is busy ‘positioning himself’ as an enlightened guru who will guide you out of despair and suffering at the end of the world this December, for a price of about $400 online.

 More than one person has commented here that if Kacper were able to find it in himself to rent a house at even half that flatulent and narcissistic price in Ecuador, he could use the rest of the money to actually change real people’s lives – the people who live next door to him, for example, who earn less than $180 a month working 10-hour days for the gringos as maids and builders and electricians.
 Or the artisan family here whose baby died a month ago because the hospital would not admit them for care because they appeared to be unable to foot the bill.